 Methodist Prot.
-Female College.

-JAMESTOWN, GUILFORD Co., N. C.
+Female College, JAMESTOWN, GUILFORD Co., N. C.

-THE FIFTH SESSION WILL OPEN JULY 4,1861, under the charge of G. W. HEGE, A. M. This Institution has the advantage of a healthy lecation The President and family, with the other members of the Faculty, live in the College and eat at the same tables with the Students.
-Tuition \$15 per session, Music on the Piano or Guitar \$20; Grecian Painting \$7 50; Embroidery \$7 50. cal Music \$1; contingent expenses \$1; Boarding \$7 50 per month, including washing and fires, half in advance.
+THE FIFTH SESSION WILL OPEN JULY 4, 1861.

+I under the charge of G. W. Hege, A. M.

+This Institution has the advantage of a healthy location, The President and family, with the other members of the Faculty, live in the College and eat at the same tables with the Students.
+Tuition \$15 per session; Music on the Piano or Guitar \$20; Grecian Painting \$7 50; Embroidery \$7 50.
+Latin, French, Oriental Painting, Drawing, Hair Flowers, Wax Flowers, Frather Flowers, Wax Fruit, each \$5; V. cal Music \$1; contingent expenses \$1; Boarding \$7 50 per month, including washing and fires, half in advance.
 For HILLSBOROUGH MILITARY ACADEMY.

-COURSE OF STUDY:

-First Year, 5th Class-Arithmetic, Algebra, French History United States, English Grammar, Geography, Or Second Year, 4th Class-Algebra, Geometry, Trigonometry, French, Latin, Universal History, Composition, Third Year, 3d Class-Descriptive Geometry, Shades, Shadows and Perspective, Analytical Geometry, Surveying, French, Latin, Rhetoric, History England, Literature, Drawing, Elocution.
+THIS INSTITUTION is under the conduct of Col. C. C. Tew, formerly Superintendent of the State Military Academy at Columbia, S. C. It is designed to afford 1 education of the same scientific and practical charac er as that obtained in the State Military Institutions of Virginia and South-Carolina.
+COURSE OF STUDY First Year, 5th Class-Arithmetic, Algebra, French History United States, English Grammar, Geography, Or Second Year, 4th Class-Algebra, Geometry, Trigonom-etry, French, Latin, Universal History, Composition.
+Third Year, 3d Class-Descriptive Geometry, Shades, Shadows and Perspective, Analytical Geometry, Surveying, French, Latin, Rhetoric, History England, Literature, Drawing, Elocution.